RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 - Histogram of the distribution of annotations per file
 - Histogram of the distribution of average area of palynomorph type
 - Box plot of the distribution of annotation areas per palynomorph type

-Through these visualizations, we noticed key insights about our data, such as the class imbalance of palynomorph types, with only two of the seven categories ("pollen" and "indeterminate") comprising over half of the labels.

 ### Tiling the ndpi image(s)